You want smart political talk without the meltdowns?

 We arm you with the facts to be able to know and advocate for the truth with your friends and family.

-So Dow, verdict with Ted Cruz now, wherever you get your podcasts.
+So down on Verdict with Ted Cruz now, wherever you get your podcasts.

 Benghazi, the truth became a web of lies.

-From Prologue Projects and Pushkin Industries, this is Fiasco Benghazi.
+From Prologue Projects and Pushkin Industries, this is Fiasco, Benghazi.

 What difference at this point does it make?

-Listen to Fiasco Benghazi on the iHeartRadio app, Apple Podcasts, or wherever you get your podcasts.
+Listen to Fiasco, Benghazi, on the iHeartRadio app, Apple Podcasts, or wherever you get your podcasts.

-All right, thanks, Scott Shannon.
+All right, thanks, Scott Channel.

-If you want to be a part of the program, announcing today the winner of our Tesla contest, Verlin S., who we have contacted from Westlake Village, California.
+Hour two, Sean Hannity Show, Toll Free on Numbers 800-941 Sean, if you want to be a part of the program, announcing today the winner of our Tesla contest, Verlin S., who we have contacted from Westlake Village, California.

 So we'll get to that.

-You had uh you had Senator Van Holland, Maryland.
+You had Senator Van Holland in Maryland.

 How many Americans have been murdered and raped and victims of other violent crimes?

-And this this is now the petulant party that won't even stand for moms that lost their children at a joint session of Congress speech.
+And this is now the petulant party that won't even stand for moms that lost their children at a joint session of Congress speech.

 They won't stand for a young man who defeated cancer.

-They won't stand for the wife of a slain officer, a hero uh that's from Long Island, New York.
+They won't stand for the wife of a slain officer, a hero that's from Long Island, New York.

 They just stand there with their bingo paddles.

-And and I guess, you know, now they've got a second in charge at the DNC that is saying, well, if you're not part of this revolution of radicalism, there's really no place in the Democratic Party for you.
+And I guess, you know, now they've got a second in charge at the DNC that is saying, well, if you're not part of this revolution of radicalism, there's really no place in the Democratic Party for you.

 Now, it was pretty interesting to watch Van Holland.

-He was asked twice this weekend if this guy Garcia is a member of MS-13, as had been designated by two separate judges.
+He was asked twice this weekend if this guy, Garcia, is a member of MS-13 as had been designated by two separate judges.

 Listen.